davidborucki/davidborucki/README.md

-Currently learning Assembly, Web Development, and collaboratively making an Event Manager app on the Frontend
+Currently learning Assembly, Web Development, and collaboratively developing an Event Manager app while doing the front-end

 S/O to the Scrum process